 The Manchester Living Lab explores five interconnected areas of concern identified by Brunswick residents: air quality, traffic, safety, community spaces and greening.
 Brunswick is a neighbourhood on the edge of the city centre dominated by social housing built in the 1960s and 70s, which is currently undergoing regeneration.

-In order to learn more about the co-creation process, please consult the archived local website and platform for the Manchester Living Lab.
+In order to learn more about the co-creation process, please consult the project deliverables below.

 Location of the Manchester Looper Living Lab